nategrift/Grift_N_test/README.md

     Commits to git.
 Git now has it, but it is only on our computer.
 4. `git push origin <branch>`

     Commits to GitHub.
 Leaves the computer and goes to github so others can see.  the branch is the branch you are on.
-And "origin" id talking about where the repository is located, for this it is Github.
+And "origin" is talking about where the repository is located, for this it is Github.
     *NOTE: use `git branch` to see what branch you are on*

 ## Switch to main branch and then get updated branch